ingararntzen/timingdocs/docs/source/dataset.rst

 ..  warning::

-    Repeated invocation of **update** is an **anti-pattern** with respect to performance!
+    Repeated invocation of **update** within a single processing task is an **anti-pattern** with respect to performance!
 Cue operations should if possible be aggregated and applied together as a single batch.

     ..  code-block:: javascript